-in China IV, durability mileage of 2w and 3w was different, in order to keep it consistent with Euro 4.
+in China IV, durability mileage two- and three-wheeled vehicles was different, in order to keep it consistent with Euro 4.

-In China V, which was still under discussion, China was considering merging the durability mileage of 2w and 3w.
+In China V, which was still under discussion, China was considering merging the durability mileage of two- and three-wheeled vehicles.

 Finally, US presented a revised version of the China´s overview DUR-16-01 on Deterioration Factors: see DUR-16-05 (US EPA).

-At EPPR-47 (Jul 2021), China presented DUR-17-06, among other setting higher values (i.e. longer distances) for high-performance 3w.
+At EPPR-47 (Jul 2021), China presented DUR-17-06, among other setting higher values (i.e. longer mileage) for high-performance three wheeled vehicles.

-At EPPR-48 (Aug 2021), after evaluation of proposals US DUR-17-05 by US EPA, DUR-17-06 r1 by China and DUR-18-02 by IMMA, upon Chair´s proposal it was agreed to keep the GTR as much as possible aligned to Euro 5 at that stage of discussion, i.e. as in the IMMA proposal DUR-18-02 in this first version of the GTR and to then resume discussion to update the table in the future; e.g. considering inclusion of 35000 km for high-performance vehicles as proposed by China and considering inclusion of low-performance 3w as proposed by India.
+At EPPR-48 (Aug 2021), after evaluation of proposals US DUR-17-05 by US EPA, DUR-17-06 r1 by China and DUR-18-02 by IMMA, upon Chair´s proposal it was agreed to keep the UN GTR as much as possible aligned to Euro 5 at that stage of discussion, i.e. as in the IMMA proposal DUR-18-02 in this first version of the UN GTR and to then resume discussion to update the table in the future; e.g. considering inclusion of 35000 km for high-performance vehicles as proposed by China and considering inclusion of low-performance three wheeled vehicles as proposed by India.

-Conclusion: Table 2 (former Table B.2.-1) was agreed as in the proposal .
+Conclusion: Table 2 (former Table B.2.-1) was agreed as in the proposal DUR-18-02.

 Mathematical test procedure with fixed DF